Dividend Investing in Australia: Full Guide (2025)

 Tax-efficient Investing

-For example, you may be able to split your income with your spouse or family members who have lower tax rates by investing in dividends through a joint account or a trust.
-You may also be able to deduct interest expenses from borrowing money to invest in dividends by using a margin loan or a home equity loan.
+For example, you might split dividend income with a spouse or family members in a joint account or trust if they have lower tax rates.
+You could also deduct interest expenses on money borrowed to invest in dividends, such as through a margin or home equity loan.

 How to Use Dividends the Best?